-Carley is entering his third season as the head coach of Coe College’s Track and Field program.
+Carley joined the Coe College coaching staff in 2011 becoming the head coach of Coe College’s Track and Field program.
 While at Coe he has coached one All-American (current junior- Melissa Alger), two Conference Champions and 11 All-Iowa Intercollegiate Athletic Conference (IIAC) athletes, including a men’s 4x800 meter relay team.
 Under his guidance the Kohawks have broken five school records.
-The team has also been noted for their talent in the classroom with two All-Academic individuals as well as a team tittle of All-Academic on the women’s side both in 2013 and 2014.
+The team has also been noted for their talent in the classroom with two All-Academic individuals as well as a team title of All-Academic on the women’s side both in 2013 and 2014.

 Prior to Coe College, Carley began his coaching career at the University of Wisconsin- La Crosse from 2007-2009.
 The Eagles were Division III NCAA Champions in both 2008 and 2009.
 Carley trained six Wisconsin Intercollegiate Athletic Conference (WIAC) Champions, four national qualifiers, and two All-Americans.
 Following a successful few years in La Crosse, Carley moved into the assistant position at the University of Chicago.
 While at Chicago, Carley had 29 All-Conference athletes.
 On the men’s side he had five University Athletic Association (UAA) Champions including a Men’s 4x400 meter relay.
 Carley trained six individual national qualifiers and in 2010 triple jumper, Drew Jackson, was runner-up at the NCAA Outdoor Track and Field Championships.
 On the women’s side Carley worked with three national qualifiers, including a 4x100 meter relay team.
 The Women’s team won the UAA Championship in 2010 and placed 4th at the NCAA Division III National Championships, the highest finish in school history.
 The team’s overall finish helped the staff win the award for Coaching Staff of the Year.
 The University of Chicago Maroons broke six school records during Carley’s time as a coach.